 Fellows will have clinical responsibilities on weekdays and should be available for some phone consultations after hours.

 Our weekly didactic schedule focuses on interventional procedures, the neurophysiology of pain, appropriate opioid management, and specific pain syndromes such as myofascial pain, facial pain, neuropathic pain, headache, CRPS, and cancer pain.
 All discussions will be focused on clinical assessment and diagnosis, performing interventional procedures, and passing the pain boards.
 Additionally, there is a monthly journal club, M&M conference, and guest lecturers during the second hour of our weekly didactic schedule.
 (7am-9am every Wednesday)

 The main textbooks used are Essentials of Pain Medicine (4th edition) by Benzon, Raja, Liu, Fishman, Cohen, and Atlas of Image Guided Intervention in Regional Anesthesia and Pain Medicine (2nd edition) by Rathmell.

 Additionally, the Pain Pass Machine (The Pain Board Review) will be purchased for each fellow as specifically passing one’s boards is an essential goal of our program.

 Salary and Benefits

-Currently we are accepting those who successfully completed an anesthesia or PMR residency program.
-All interested individuals are encouraged to submit a completed fellowship application, completion certificate of residency, USMLE scores, three letters of recommendation to our Fellowship Program Coordinator, Serena Mahoney, at 317-274-4343 or email@example.com.
+Currently, we are accepting those who successfully completed an anesthesia or PMR residency program.
+All interested individuals are encouraged to submit a completed fellowship application, completion certificate of residency, USMLE scores, and three letters of recommendation to our fellowship program coordinator, Serena Mahoney, at 317-274-4343 or firstname.lastname@example.org.